viVeK21111/seacnn/README.md

 6. Initially trained on 30epochs with freezing the base model(resnet50) of train data and validation data, and then gradually unfreezing 10 layers,then 11 layers <br>
    of the base models with 25 epochs, Final validation accuracy is 81% without much overfitting. <br>
 7. Evaluated on test data which gave an accuracy of 82%. <br>
-   # you can check it in /notebooks/cnn_sage.ipynb <br>
+   ->you can check all the procedure in /notebooks/cnn_sage.ipynb <br>
 8. Deployed on flask (/app.py) locally and streamlit (/app1.py) web.<br>
-   To run the app locally < python app.py
+   To run the flask app locally run > python app.py
 <br>
 View the Site on https://seacnnn.streamlit.app/